christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 Note that for the softmax to predict probability for c classes, it requires the output $$ o = f(x) $$ to be c-dimensional.

 You want this output $$\{p_c\}_c $$ to fit the real class probability $$\{\tilde{p}_c\}_c $$, where $$ p_\hat{c} = 1 $$ for the real object class $$ \hat{c} $$ and $$ p_c = 0$$ for all other classes $$ c \neq \hat{c} $$.

+Cross-entropy is a distance measure between two probabilities defined by :

+$$